15 Visualizing geospatial data

 As an alternative to a cartogram with distorted shapes, we can also draw a much simpler cartogram heatmap, where each state is represented by a colored square (Figure 15.16).
 While this representation does not correct for the population number in each state, and thus underrepresents more populous states and overrepresents less populous states, at least it treats all states equally and doesn’t weigh them arbitrarily by their shape or size.

-We can also draw more complex cartograms by placing individual plots at the location of each state.
+Finally, we can draw more complex cartograms by placing individual plots at the location of each state.
 For example, if we want to visualize the evolution of the unemployment rate over time for each state, it can help to draw an individual graph for each state and then arrange the graphs based on the approximate relative position of the states to each other (Figure 15.17).
-For anybody who is familiar with the geography of the United States, this arrangement makes it easier to find the graphs for specific states than arranging them, for example, in alphabetical order.
+For somebody who is familiar with the geography of the United States, this arrangement may make it easier to find the graphs for specific states than arranging them, for example, in alphabetical order.
 Furthermore, one would expect neighboring states to display similar patterns, and Figure 15.17 shows that this is indeed the case.